 The OCO has the responsibility to determine which predominant NAICS code applies to a task order solicitation, whether or not the task order is unrestricted or set-aside, including the type of socio-economic set-aside if applicable, and whether or not the solicitation is sole-source or competitive.
-If the solicitation could be classified in two or more NAICS codes with the same or different size standard, the OCO shall only apply the OASIS SB Pool 6 NAICS code and corresponding size standard for the industry accounting for the greatest percentage of anticipated task order price/cost.
+Under this unrestricted contract, a task order cannot be a set-aside or a socio-economic set-aside.
+If the solicitation could be classified in two or more NAICS codes with the same or different size standard, the OCO shall only apply the OASIS Unrestricted Pool 6 NAICS code and corresponding size standard for the industry accounting for the greatest percentage of anticipated task order price/cost.

-Under this contract, the OCO must identify a predominant OASIS SB Pool 6 NAICS Code and 1,500 Employee Business Size Standard from the table below in the task order solicitation.
+Under this contract, the OCO must identify a predominant OASIS Unrestricted Pool 6 NAICS Code and 1,500 Employee Business Size Standard from the table below in the task order solicitation.

-The OCO must provide fair opportunity to all Contractors under OASIS SB Pool 6 for solicitation purposes, unless an exception to fair opportunity under OASIS SB Pool 6 has been properly executed.
+The OCO must provide fair opportunity to all Contractors under OASIS Unrestricted Pool 6 for solicitation purposes, unless an exception to fair opportunity under Pool 6 has been properly executed.
 Ordering Procedures at FAR 16.505 apply.

-Only OASIS SB Pool 6 NAICS Codes are eligible to be selected as the predominant NAICS Code for task orders solicited under this contract and only OASIS SB Pool 6 Contractors are eligible to receive solicitations and task order awards under this contract.
+Only OASIS Unrestricted Pool 6 NAICS Codes are eligible to be selected as the predominant NAICS Code for task orders solicited under this contract and only OASIS Unrestricted Pool 6 Contractors are eligible to receive solicitations and task order awards under this contract.

-POOL 6 (1,500 Employee Business Size Standard) NAICS CODE NAICS TITLE 541715 Exception A Aircraft, Aircraft Engine and Engine Parts
+Pool 6 (1,500 Employee Business Size Standard) NAICS CODE NAICS TITLE 541715 Exception A Aircraft, Aircraft Engine and Engine Parts